 New World Monkeys

 A prehensile tail allows these monkey species to steady themselves on branches or swing as the spider monkey does, freeing up their limbs to forage for fruit, leaves or insects.
-Lucky for visitors on Costa Rica tours, the Central American monkey species are all diurnal, though this doesn’t necessarily mean the species are easy to see.
-The diet and habits of the monkeys benefit the forests by the dropping or excreting of seeds along the way during their travels.
+Lucky for visitors on Panama tours, most of the monkeys found here are diurnal, though this doesn’t necessarily mean they are easy to see during walks through the forest.
+The forests benefit from the monkeys’ habit of dropping or excreting seeds as they travel.

-Troop size varies by species, but those found in Central America spend some time in subgroups or on their own.
-Monkey subspecies tend not to overlap one another geographically, so the subspecies visitors observe during their travel to Costa Rica will be different from those found on the Amazon tours or further south.
-Some monkey habitat is not the easiest terrain for humans to traverse such as the seldom-visited Hitoy-Cerere Biological Reserve on Costa Rica’s Caribbean coast.
-Other locations including Manuel Antonio National Park and Santa Rosa National Park on the Pacific coast offer terrain and trails that lend themselves more readily to monkey-viewing.
+Troop size varies by species, and those found in Central America spend some time in subgroups or on their own.
+Monkey subspecies tend not to overlap one another geographically, so the subspecies visitors observe during their travel to Panama will be different from those found on the Amazon tours or further south.

-If travelers are lucky enough to catch a glimpse the species, it will be likely while doing some Costa Rica hiking through the cloud forests and rainforests where they travel in small groups or groups as large as thirty-five.
+If travelers catch a glimpse of the howlers, it will likely be while doing some Panama hiking through the cloud forests and rainforests where the species travels in small groups or groups or as many as thirty-five.
 At eleven pounds, the adult male howler is slightly heavier than the female and about twenty inches tall.
-Telling the males from the females is easy.
-Look for the white testicles.
-Howlers are diurnal but don’t get very active for much of the day either.
-Howlers are not monogamous.
-Females give birth about every two years but not during a particular season of the year and are devoted mothers.
+Howlers are diurnal but aren’t very active during the day.
+Howlers do not practice monogamy.
+Females give birth about every two years but not during a particular season and are devoted mothers.

-The spider monkey requires more space to roam than the smaller species that inhabit Costa Rica.
-Living on mostly fruit augmented by leaves, spider monkeys travel great distances to forage, inhabiting a territory of over 2,000 acres.
-If you are fortunate enough to see spider monkeys during your Costa Rica travel, you will most likely see them high in the canopy.
-Spider monkeys travel in troops of twenty to thirty, but seek food alone or with a few companions.
-Females give birth every two to four years.
+Spider monkeys are thin but tall, weighing about fourteen pounds and growing to over three feet tall, with arms longer than its legs and a tail longer than its body.
+Subspecies vary a bit in size.
+It is one of the most intelligent of the non-human primates and requires more space to roam than the smaller monkey species that inhabit Panama.
+One such region is La Amistad International Park that stretches across the border with Costa Rica.
+Living on mostly fruit and some young leaves, spider monkeys travel great distances in forests to forage, inhabiting a territory of over 2,000 acres.
+If you are fortunate enough to see spider monkeys during your Panama travel, most likely you will see them high in the canopy.
+Spider monkeys travel in troops of twenty to thirty, but usually seek food alone or in small groups.
+Female spider monkeys give birth every two to four years.